Imanullah/nuxt3-simple-subdomain-routing/README.md

 # Nuxt 3 Simple Subdomain Routing

-This repo is a testing NUXT3 subdomain routing with `router.option.ts` in app folder it work both in pages folder `profile` and Layers extends `_blog`
+This repo is a testing NUXT3 subdomain routing with `router.option.ts` in app folder.
+It work both in pages folder `profile` and Layers extends `_blog`

 ## Setup